-As discussed in Chapter 11, Aquatic Biological Resources, Impact FISH-2, benefits to anadromous fish in the upper Sacramento River under all the alternatives derive from exchanges between upstream Storage Partners and Sites Reservoir.
+As discussed in Chapter 11, Aquatic Biological Resources, benefits to anadromous fish in the upper Sacramento River under all the alternatives derive from exchanges between upstream Storage Partners and Sites Reservoir.
 This allows Storage Partners to deliver water from Sites Reservoir in exchange for conserving water in upstream reservoirs for use at times and locations that maximize potential benefits to anadromous fish.
 In the case of Shasta Lake, exchanges allow Reclamation to conserve cold water for use in controlling Sacramento River temperatures below Keswick Dam later into the year, and exchanges provide a source of water for fall flow stability to prevent dewatering of redds and for spring pulse actions.
 Refined modeling for the Final EIR/EIS indicates that, as a result of improved cold-water pool conditions in Shasta Lake, water temperatures in the Sacramento River would be slightly cooler under Alternatives 1, 2, and 3 relative to the NAA in drier years during summer months.
-Please see the following tables and figures in Appendix 6C, River Temperature Modeling (HEC5Q and Reclamation Temperature Model).
+Please see: